Common Causes and Solutions When Experiencing Less Milk Production in One Breast

 It’s possible to have one breast with a more or less forceful letdown than the other.
 A forceful letdown could cause your baby to pull away from the breast and prefer the other side, causing an uneven milk supply.
-And a less forceful letdown could be frustrating for a hungry belly.
+When that happens, a less forceful letdown could be frustrating for a hungry belly.

-Some babies prefer one breast over the other.
+It’s not uncommon to find that a baby latches better on one side or that your little one prefers one breast over the other.
 It may be more comfortable or easier for them to latch.
-If you think there is a physical reason your infant seems to prefer one side, ask your doctor to do a thorough physical exam to check for birth injuries or an ear infection that could cause your baby to reject certain nursing positions or prefer a certain breast.
+If you think there is a physical reason your infant seems to prefer one side, ask your doctor to do a thorough physical exam to check for birth injuries or an ear infection that could cause your baby to reject certain nursing positions or prefer a particular breast.

 Previous Breast Trauma